ychen921/Alohomora/README.md

 ```

 ### Phase 2 - Deep Dive on Deep Learning
 In Phase 2, we implement various image classification networks based on the CIFAR10 dataset.
-The following sections will show the experiment details of simple ConvNet, improved ConvNet, ResNet, ResNext, and DenseNet.

 #### Usage
 To train the model, you can run the following command.
 The default of the training epoch was set to 5.
 This will train a simple ConvNet.
 You can also train different architectures of image classifiers: `ConvNet: 0, ResNet: 1, ResNeXt: 2, and DenseNet: 3`.